SDC San Antonio

 Sociedad Deportiva Cultural San Antonio was a Spanish handball team based in Pamplona, Navarra.
-The team was based in Spain.

 In July 2012, the team resigned from the Liga ASOBAL for the 2012–13 season due to the failure to find a new sponsor, being demoted two divisions (to Primera Estatal).
 After an uncertain few weeks, its spot in Primera Estatal was transferred to BM Ardoi, therefore, the club no longer owned any sporting team.

 In April 2013, when the bankruptcy process finished, SDC San Antonio was officially liquidated.